Loose ear decompositions and their applications to right-angled Artin groups: Elements in ear RAAGs arsing from degree 1 vertices

 \section{Elements in ear RAAGs arsing from degree 1 vertices}

+In this section, we characterize all elements in path RAAGs that arise from the degree $1$ vertices as well as all pairs of elements in an ear RAAG that arise from pairs of adjacent degree $2$ vertices without specifying that these are generators. \\

-We set up a few preliminary definitions for ear RAAGs in accordance to the terminology in graph theory (where we replace the word ``vertex'' by ``pearl'').
+For this, we set up a few preliminary definitions for ear RAAGs in accordance with the terminology in graph theory (where we replace the word ``vertex'' by ``pearl'').
+Namely, inner vertices and endpoints are fundamental notions for loose ear decompositions of graphs.
+Because loose ear decompositions of RAAGs are our main technical tool, we aim to introduce the notions of inner pearls and end pearls.
 If $A(\Gamma)$ is an ear RAAG, then the elements of $A(\Gamma)$ satisfying the conditions of the Lemma~\ref{lem:degtwovertices} are an example of what we call pearls.
-If $A(\Gamma)$ is a path RAAG, then these elements are also an example of inner pearls.
-However, if $A(\Gamma)$ is a cycle RAAG, then we call a distinguished pearl of $A(G)$ the end pearl.
+On the one hand, if $A(\Gamma)$ is a path RAAG, then these elements are also an example of inner pearls.
+On the other hand, if $A(\Gamma)$ is a cycle RAAG, then we call a distinguished pearl of $A(\Gamma)$ the end pearl.
 All other pearls in a cycle RAAG are called inner pearls.
-In order to define these notions rigorously at the end of this section, we characterise both all elements in path RAAGs that arise from the degree $1$ vertices as well as all pairs of elements in an ear RAAG that arise from pairs of adjacent degree $2$ vertices.
+At the end of the next section we shall be able to define the above notions rigorously.
 For the time being, an element in $A(\Gamma)$ is called an inner pearl if it satisfies the conditions in Lemma~\ref{lem:degtwovertices}.
+The distinction between inner pearls and end pearls is important in the characterization of graph subdivisions and planarity through RAAGs (Lemma~\ref{lem:subdivisions} and Theorem~\ref{thm:planarity}) as well as in all applications of ear decompositions of RAAGs at the end of the sixth section.